Optical Strain vs. Traditional Strain Gauging for spin testing

-Trilion Quality Systems partner Test Devices Inc. featured the ARAMIS technology in his latest blog post: Optical Strain Measurement Vs. Traditional Strain Gauging.
-Test devices is a World leader in rotational testing systems and services.
-Test Devices Inc. often use our Digital Image Correlation technology to measure strain on rotating parts in spin testing and can offer this testing capability to its customers.
+Trilion Quality System’s partner, Test Devices Inc., featured the ARAMIS technology in his latest blog post: Optical Strain Measurement Vs. Traditional Strain Gauging.
+Test Devices is a world leader in rotational testing systems and services, and they often use our Digital Image Correlation technology to measure strain on rotating parts in spin testing and can offer this testing capability to their customers.
 Trilion’s High-Speed Digital Image Correlation experts supports Test Devices in these test programs.

 In traditional testing, strain gauges were typically used to measure localized strain on the surface of materials, but with rotating objects, strain gauges become difficult to install and connect to the data acquisition modules.
 Non-contact measurement techniques become extremely advantageous for spin testing measurements and provide a full field map of strain on the surface of the tested components.
-ARAMIS from Trilion Quality Systems is based on the Digital Image Correlation technology.
-It is coupled with a proprietary method for capturing images very high velocity rotating samples.
+ARAMIS, from Trilion Quality Systems, is based on Digital Image Correlation technology.
+It is coupled with a proprietary method for capturing images with high velocity rotating samples.

 For more information about non-contact measurements for spin testing, please contact Trilion Quality Sytems at firstname.lastname@example.org or (215) 710-3000.